0xferrous/clap_complete_all/README.md

 This crate wraps the `clap_complete::aot::Shell` and provides the same API so that usage is just replacing `clap_complete::aot::Shell` with `clap_complete_all::Shell`.

+> [!NOTE]
+> There is already a published crate that provides similar functionality: [nihaals/clap-complete-command](https://github.com/nihaals/clap-complete-command).
+> Consider using it instead maybe.

 ## Minimal Example

 ```rust